glacier-modding/glaciermodding.org/docs/modding/customcampaigns/repository.md

 ---
-sidebar_position: 3
+sidebar_position: 4
 description: Repository File
 ---

 # Repository File

-For this tutorial, we will go over creating a repository changes file.
+For this tutorial, we will go over creating a repository file.

 ## Repository File brief overview